Ph.D. in Education

-The College of Education offers a Doctor of Philosophy degree (Ph.D.) with eight areas of emphasis.
-A Doctor of Education degree (Ed.D.) is offered in educational leadership.
-Areas of Emphasis are available in the Ph.D. include the following:
+The College of Education offers a Ph.D. in Education (Doctor of Philosophy) degree with eight areas of emphasis and an Ed.D. in Educational Leadership (Doctor of Education).
+Areas of emphasis available in the education Ph.D. program include the following:

-- Counseling Education and Supervision - This area of emphasis is an excellent fit for individuals who wish to pursue counselor education positions, excelling in research, writing, teaching, service, securing external funding, assuming professional leadership roles in the counseling field, and providing clinical supervision.
+- Counselor Education and Supervision.
+This area of emphasis is an excellent fit for individuals who wish to pursue counselor education and counseling leadership positions, excelling in research, writing, teaching, service, securing external funding, assuming professional leadership roles in the counseling field, and providing clinical supervision.

-- English Language Learners/Emergent Bilinguals - This area of emphasis provides a strong knowledge base grounded in current research to support students who are learning English as a new language, assess skills of language diverse students, and design ELL and/or bilingual instruction.
+- English Language Learners.
+This area of emphasis provides a strong knowledge base grounded in current research to support students who are learning English as a new language, assess skills of language diverse students, and design ELL and/or bilingual instruction.

 How to Apply

 There are two parts to the application process.
 You must apply to the Graduate School and the College of Education.

 This application is submitted on-line.
 Transcripts from ALL previous college and university work must be sent directly from each institution that you have attended to the Graduate School.
 Hand-carried transcripts, even with official seals, will not be accepted.
 If you wish to take some course work while awaiting approval for admission to the graduate program, you will want to apply to the Graduate School for admission as a "Graduate Special" student.
 Graduate Special standing allows you to take up to nine graduate credit hours that may apply to your doctoral program.

 - GRE scores (verbal reasoning, quantitative reasoning, and analytical writing)

 - Transcripts for all undergraduate and graduate work

 - TOEFL scores (if you did not graduate from a US university, are not a US citizen, or are from a country in which English is not the native language)